BarryBouwer/VulneraWise/content/en/_index.md

   mission:
     title: "Next-gen exploit intelligence<span class='text-style'>.</span>"
-    details: "Our mission is to empower security teams with the data, tools, and insights they need to stay ahead of emerging exploits and protect their organization’s digital assets."
+    details: "At VulneraWise, our mission is to empower security teams with actionable, real-time vulnerability intelligence that’s tailored, transparent, and seamlessly integrates into your workflows.
+We aim to redefine vulnerability management by delivering solutions that cut through the noise, are flexible, fully-customizable, and designed to protect your systems efficiently, with confidence and clarity."

 ########### News Section ###########
 news_section: